ramuyk/node-red-contrib-exec-queue/README.md

 ## Overview
 A Node-RED alternative exec node that runs template code with a queue.

+## Limitations

+* Currently it doesn't work on Windows.
+It was tested and worked on Linux only
+* Slow for sending a huge amount of messages at once (in my computer it takes around 2 minutes for executing 10 thousand processes that are only printing a message)

 ## How to use

 This node allows you to use the command line of your system to execute template code inside Node-RED: